-Warsaw, the capital of Poland is the largest city in the country with about 1.8 million inhabitants.
+Warsaw, Poland’s capital, is the largest city in the country, with about 1.8 million inhabitants.

 Its historic old town is a UNESCO World Heritage Site.